lherrera001/developer-website/STYLE_GUIDE.md

 Jargon: (n.) special words or expressions that are used by a particular profession or group and are difficult for others to understand.
 ```

 All jargon should be expressed in plain English.
-In other words, pretend like your readers have novice coding experience and have little knowledge of New Relic products and services.
+In other words, pretend like your readers have novice coding experience and have little knowledge of Simplify products and services.

 ## Writing Style